Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Hardware-typed data.
 Type information rides with the value, not the address.

-AT-tag Type-check coverage as a first-class metric.
+AT-tag: Type-check coverage as a first-class metric.
 A type-mismatch is a hardware-raised fault — analog ECC, but on semantics rather than bits.
-New coverage dimension alongside toggle / branch / FSM.

 Constant

 Constant data addressed independently of physical memory layout.
-Address-independent equivalence: the constant domain is referenced by logical identity, not by physical placement.
+Referenced by logical identity.

 Bottom-line: We don't partially verify a huge undefined instruction space.
 We fully verify a bounded, composable instruction system.